Vitello Tonnato

 Step 1:

-First you need to wash the carrots and celery.
-Peel the carrots and onions.
-Cut off the unused white part from the celery bowl (I had very young plants, so there are two stacks).
-Chop the carrots and onions coarsely.
-Put the vegetables on a hot dry frying pan and bake until lightly charred.
+First, wash the carrots and celery.
+Peel the carrots and onion.
+Cut the unused white part off the celery head (mine were very young plants, so I had two stalks).
+Coarsely chop the carrots and onion.
+Put the vegetables in a hot dry skillet and char them lightly.

 Step 2:

-After five to seven minutes of frying, turn the vegetables to the other side and bake for another five minutes.
+After five to seven minutes, turn the vegetables over and char for another five minutes.

 Step 3: